-Electronic books or e-books are typically digital versions of printed books, but some are “born digital,” with features unavailable in the print medium.
-You can read e-books on a Kindle or other dedicated reader, but you can also use a tablet, desktop computer, or smartphone.
+Electronic books are digital versions of printed books, although some are “born digital,” with features unavailable in the print medium.
+You can read e-books on a dedicated reader, tablet, laptop, desktop computer, or smartphone.

-One of the advantages of e-books is that you can carry many of them on a single, lightweight device.
-It’s also easy to search an e-book for a specific quote or reference – and some readers allow you to save highlighting and personal notes.
-One of the disadvantages is that it’s generally not easy to share e-books with someone else.
+One advantage is that you can carry many e-books on a single, lightweight device.
+It’s also easy to search for a specific quote or reference – and some readers allow you to save highlighting and personal notes.
+One disadvantage is that it’s generally not easy to share your e-books.

-The Hammes Notre Dame Bookstore uses a system called BryteWave to offer e-textbook rentals (see a video demo).
+The Hammes Notre Dame Bookstore offers e-textbook rentals (see a video demo).
 If a digital edition of a book is available, students are presented with that option when they purchase a text.

 At Notre Dame